 The termination of any of our distributor relationships could impact our net sales and limit our access to certain end-customers.
-It could also result in the return of excess inventory of our product held by that
+It could also result in the return of excess inventory of our product held by that distributor.
+Since many distributors simply resell finished products, they generally operate on very thin profit margins.
+If a distributor were to terminate an agreement with us or go out of business, our accounts receivable from the particular distributor would be subject to significant collection risk.

-Risks Relating to Governmental Regulations, including Taxes, Financial Reporting Rules and Regulations, and Environmental Regulations

-We are subject to government regulations and other standards that impose operational and reporting requirements
+Risks Relating to Governmental Regulations, including Taxes, Financial Reporting Rules and Regulations, and Environmental Regulations We are subject to government regulations and other standards that impose operational and reporting requirements